rock-core/rock-core.github.io/documentation/simulation/index.md

 ----------------
 Rock currently provides a direct interface to the MARS Simulation.
 This simulation is not directly part of rock.
 Nevertheless the MARS simulation was developed within the field of Rock.
-The MARS Documentation could be found here [here](../../api/simulation/mars/doc/).
+The MARS Documentation could be found [here](https://rock-simulation.github.io/mars/index.html).
 MARS was developed as a standalone Simulation which runs on Windows/MacOS/Linux System, but for easier use within the ROCK Framework Rock core-developers started to integrate MARS into Rock, for more details visit the [design background](100_design_background.html) page.